 Size & Weight

 In all honesty, we weren't originally sold on the idea of a "backpacking" chair.
 And we think that you, like us, might be wondering why you'd add something as seemingly luxurious as a chair to your already heavy pack.
 This is where this metric proves its importance.
-We were surprised to learn how much comfort could be gained for an extra pound in the pack, and now we're happy converts.
+We were surprised to learn how much comfort could be gained for an extra few ounces to a pound in the pack, and now we're happy converts.
 We realize that some of you may be counting ounces in order to justify such a comfort item, so for this metric, we looked at overall weight, compactness, and packability.

 We put each product on our own scale and inspected dimensions with a tape measure to confirm the manufacturer's specs, and then rolled and strapped each product onto our backpacks to see how they would suit us on long days in the mountains.